 Limitations in resources to get children with disabilities walking

 It can be hard for children with mobility impairments to get physically active.
 Without ever building up the necessary bone density and muscles through crawling and walking as a toddler, they might not ever get strong enough to stand independently and take steps.
-Physical therapy has been a wonderful resource to help many children, yet therapy can be difficult to access, can get expensive, and requires a lot of time.
+Physical therapy has been a wonderful resource to help many children, yet therapy can be difficult to access and requires a lot of time.
 And while orthotics and assistive equipment has been getting better, there is still a lot to be done.
 It is clearly a very consuming and creative endeavor for parents of children with disabilities to get them physically active!

 Trexo Robotics’ approach to assisting children in walking